Rosas Sheet Music and Biography

 Juventino Rosas (born 25 January 1868) was a composer and violinist.
 He is said to be the first internationally acclaimed Mexican composer.

 Rosas is the composer of over fifty compositions, his most famous creation being Sobre Las Olas or Over the Waves sheet music remaining very popular to this day.
 It’s also known as The Most Wonderful Night of the Year, from the film The Great Caruso.
+Read a little more about that on our film and TV post.
 A favourite for carousels, circuses and fairgrounds.
 Unfortunately, it is often mistakenly attributed to Johann Strauss.

 Rosas became a member of the Mexican orchestra Tipica Mexicana in 1893.
 They toured America winning medals at the Chicago World Fair.
 At the same time, Scott Joplin was in Chicago playing the piano in neighbouring bars.
 Rosas and the orchestra continued touring from Tampa to Cuba.
 Sadly it was during this time that Rosas fell ill and died on 9 July 1894at the age of just twenty-six.